sguox002/leetcode/amazon.md

 backtracking, combination.

 1236 Web Crawler 64.6%	Medium	*
-craw all links under tha same host. (host find / position) dfs or bfs are all fine. see 1242 web crawler multithreaded.
+craw all links under tha same host. (host find / position) possibly bfs is better. dfs or bfs are all fine. see 1242 web crawler multithreaded.
-multithreading: need process the queue by a nmber of threads, accessing the queue shall be protected. thread start/exit conditions.
+multithreading: need process the queue by a nmber of threads, accessing the queue shall be protected using mutex. thread start/exit conditions.

 1167 Minimum Cost to Connect Sticks 64.4%	Medium	*